 Most health plans will usually cover your procedure.
 The insurance expert at the Kryger Institute will work closely with your insurance carrier (or Medicare) to ensure that your procedure will be covered.
 We cannot guarantee that this will be the case, however, every effort will be made to get your entire procedure covered.
 Some insurance companies may still require a co-pay at the time of surgery.

 What kind of dressings and drains are there?

 Dressings after skin cancer reconstruction are usually not needed.
 One exception is if you have a skin graft performed.
 This will usually have to be kept covered with a dressing and kept dry for 5 days.
 If there are any other gauze dressings, these are removed the day after surgery.
 Once the dressing comes off, there is no need for any further dressing.
 Antibiotic ointment should be applied twice a day to all the incisions once the dressing comes off.

 Rarely, for extremely large reconstructions your surgeon will use small drains that stay in for 1-2 days only.
-These help drain the fluid that is produced under your skin as part of the healing process.
+This help drains the fluid that is produced under your skin as part of the healing process.
 Without drains, this fluid can accumulate, termed a seroma.
-The drains are easy to take care of, and do not hurt to take out.
+The drains are easy to take care of and do not hurt to take out.

-Can you go home the day of surgery?
+Can you go home on the day of surgery?

 Reconstruction after skin cancer removal can be done safely as an outpatient, and most patients will be able to go home the same day.
 In some cases, your surgeon may recommend that you spend a night in the hospital after surgery.
 Also, some patients may prefer to spend a night in the hospital if they have young children at home or live alone and do not have any help at home.